minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-kibble-dispenser.md

 You need a tube or a jar with a lid and some tape.
 I took a small Pringles tube and I made two holes on the side with a modelling knife.
 I'm sure you can cut the holes with scissors too.

-I made the first hole so small, that the kibbles barely fits through, so that the game wouldn't be too easy.
-Then I made the other hole slightly larger, so that the tube is easier for me to fill.
+I made the first hole so small, that the kibbles barely fit through, so that the game wouldn't be too easy.
+Then I made another hole that is slightly larger, so that the tube is easier for me to fill.

 When I had made the holes, I secured the lid to the tube with clear packing tape.

 It took Miki about 5 minutes to get half of a cup of kibbles out.

-You can easily adjust the difficulty of this game by making more or less holes, or making the holes smaller or larger.
+You can easily adjust the difficulty of this game by making more or less holes, or by making the holes smaller or larger.

-If you make too many holes and the game is too easy for your dog, you can always tape some of the holes shut so that the game becames harder.
+If you make too many holes and the game is too easy for your dog, you can always tape some of the holes shut so that the game becomes harder.

 ---